 Designed for science majors.
-Considers molecular and cellular basis of life, energy transformation and metabolism, cellular reproduction, genetics, evolution and the origin of life, and introduction to biological organization.
+Study of molecular and cellular basis of life, energy transformation, metabolism, cellular reproduction, genetics, evolution and the origin of life, and introduction to biological organization.

 Designed for science majors.
-Surveys biological diversity, examines plant and animal structure, function, and development, considers population, community, and ecosystem levels of organization and animal behavior.
+Study of biological diversity.
+Examines plant and animal structure, function, and development.
+Considers population, community, and ecosystem levels of organization and animal behavior.

 Study of structure and function of the human body.
-Focus on fundamental concepts of cellular structure, tissues, organs, and systems.
-Considers structure, function, and terminology of skeletal, muscular, integumentary, nervous and endocrine systems.
+Includes fundamental concepts of cellular structure, tissues, organs, and systems.
+Study of structure, function, and terminology of skeletal, muscular, integumentary, nervous, and endocrine systems.
 Laboratory experiences include demonstrations, microscopic observations, anatomic models, and videos related to topics.
-(Separate Anatomy and Physiology classes may be accepted)
+Separate Anatomy and Physiology classes are accepted.

 Study of structure and function of the human body.
-Considers structure, function, and terminology of cardiovascular, lymphatic, respiratory, urinary systems, digestive and reproductive system.
-Immunology, cellular division, embryological and fetal development, classical genetics and genetic technology considered.
+Study of structure, function, and terminology of cardiovascular, lymphatic, respiratory, urinary systems, digestive, and reproductive system.
+Study of immunology, cellular division, embryological and fetal development, classical genetics and genetic technology.
 Laboratory experiences include demonstrations, microscopic observations, anatomic models, and videos related to topics.
-(Separate Anatomy and Physiology classes may be accepted)
+Separate Anatomy and Physiology classes are accepted.

 Survey of microorganisms in terms of physiology, biochemistry, genetics, and diversity with emphasis placed on prokaryotes and eukaryotes causing human diseases.
 Methods of their control including physical, mechanical, chemical, chemotherapeutic, and role of the immune system discussed.

 Study of fundamental principles of chemistry emphasizing atomic theory and structure, chemical bonding, thermochemistry, solutions, stoichiometry, and state of matter.
-To fulfill laboratory science requirement, students should enroll in related laboratory course.
+Must take associated laboratory course.

 Emphasis on kinetics, equilibrium concepts, electrochemistry, nuclear chemistry, thermodynamics, coordination chemistry and organic chemistry.
-To fulfill laboratory science requirement, students should enroll in related laboratory course.
+Must take associated laboratory course.

 Functional group chemistry of aliphatic compounds covering nomenclature, structural-reactivity, and synthetic reactions.
 Theoretical concepts, structural bonding, sterochemistry and reaction mechanisms emphasized.
 Use of various spectrometric techniques for identification of compounds introduced.